 Though I have taught my children the values of being respectful, seeing the scene played before their eyes is more valuable than repeating the point to them a thousand times.
 As the saying goes, “a picture paints a thousand words”.
 Whenever such a scenario presents itself, I take every opportunity to ask my children questions about what they consider as appropriate or inappropriate behaviour.

 However, we should also be mindful not to judge a book by its cover.
 There was another incident which we witnessed at a food court.
 A child, about 4 to 5 years old, was sitting on his mother’s lap, wailing away very loudly, with no intention stopping at all.
 His mother simply continued to tuck into her food and blithely ignored her crying child.
 Everyone was looking at them.
 Should we just shake our heads and dismiss it as another case of a disobedient child throwing a tantrum?

 Though that might be the case, I would point out to my children that we should never jump to conclusions.
-Who knows, the child might suffering from a medical condition that causes him great distress.
+Who knows, the child might suffer from a medical condition that causes him great distress.
 So, it is not always a denunciation session.
 We have to present to our children a balanced viewpoint in every situation.
 In this case, it did not occur to my younger children that this child might have a medical condition beyond his control.

 Scenarios highlighted need not always be negative ones.
 Acts of kindness or generosity depicted on television or reported in newspapers could also be used to reinforce positive values.

 Involving our children in community events that reach out to children from less privileged backgrounds would not only teach them compassion, helpfulness, kindness and public-spiritedness, it also helps them put things in perspective and helps them appreciate what they have.